jason-ash/jtash/src/posts/20220107-riddler-ants.md

 status: published
 ---

-I decided a great way to start 2022 was to solve this year's first Riddler!
+I decided a great way to start 2022 was to solve <a href="https://fivethirtyeight.com/features/can-you-trek-the-triangle/">this year's first Riddler</a>!
 This is an optimization problem, where we solve for the strategy that minimizes the distance we travel to visit three points along the edges of a triangle.

 <blockquote>
 Amare the ant is traveling within Triangle ABC, as shown below.
 Angle A measures 15 degrees, and sides AB and AC both have length 1.